 Importance of Emotion in Daily Life

-1. Emotion Influences Decision-Making
+1. Emotion in Psychology Influences Decision-Making

 Many of our decisions are based on emotions.